jamcoy/Fictitious-Greengrocer/README.md

 Code Institute stream 1 project

-View here:  stream1.jamcoy.com
+View here:

+<a>stream1.jamcoy.com</a>

-If running locally, change the 'host' variable in the controller.
+If running locally, change the 'prefix url' variable in the controller.